-Last year at this time, Andy and I were just starting to talk seriously about talking our first ever cruise – a cruise to Alaska.
+For our 10th anniversary, my husband and I celebrated by taking an Alaskan cruise (without our kids).
 We had been saving since our wedding for this someday event, and Andy convinced me that our 10th anniversary was the perfect time to take a cruise.
-We did it and had a marvelous week long cruise to Alaska.
+We did it and had a great time on our week long cruise to Alaska.

 Of course, we wouldn’t be us if we didn’t work at stretching our hard earned pennies.
 We were able to take a week long cruise to Alaska for under $5000.
-This was our final budget total that included all our travel costs – flights, airport parking, cruise tickets, cruise insurance, excursions, hotels and all food that wasn’t included in our cruise.
+This was our final budget total that included all our travel costs – flights, airport parking, cruise tickets, cruise insurance, excursions, hotel room, travel and all food that wasn’t included in our cruise.

-I’m sharing this dollar amount because I didn’t see a lot of specifics when I was researching our Alaskan cruise and I want to help others who are saving for their own cruise.
-It may still seem like a daunting number but I promise you that it is indeed possible to cruise on a budget.
+I’m sharing this dollar amount because I didn’t see a lot of specifics when I was researching our Alaskan cruise and I want to help others who are saving for their own Alaska cruise.
+It may still seem like a daunting number but I promise you that it is possible to see Alaska on a budget.

-Here are some simple and practical tips for how to save money on a cruise and see Alaska on a budget.
+Here are some simple tips to help you save money on a cruise and see Alaska on a budget.

-1. Start a savings account for your cruise – as far in advance as you can.
+1. Start a savings account for your Alaska trip – as far in advance as you can.

-This is one of the most basic but most important cruise savings tips.
-Set up a savings account specifically for your cruise and set it up today.
-Whether you are cruising this summer or don’t know when you will be cruising, having money set aside for a big trip like this one makes it so much easier to cruise on a budget.
+This is one of the most basic but most important savings tips.
+Set up a savings account specifically for your Alaska trip and set it up today.
+Whether you are going to Alaska this summer or don’t know yet when you will be traveling, having money set aside for a big trip like this one makes it so much easier to travel on a budget.

 For more information on all our savings accounts and exactly how it works to have so many savings account, read why we have 22 savings accounts.
 Now that we’ve been to Alaska, that savings account has turned into our Europe savings account.

 2. Be flexible with your cruise dates and cruise ships.

 There are two parts to this that I hope everyone knows!
 Playing around with your cruise dates can greatly change the price.
 Cruising to Alaska is different than other cruises because you have to cruise in the summer months (as compared to the Caribean where you can cruise year round).
-We considered cruising in July for our anniversary, but by going 3 weeks earlier in June, our tickets were almost half price!
-We also needed to find dates that worked for Grandma and Grandpa, since they were watching our 3 kids while we were gone.
+We considered cruising in July for our anniversary, but by going in early June instead, our tickets were almost half price since we weren’t in peak season!
 Look at different dates and see how your price may increase or decrease.

 3. Book an inside stateroom to save money.